talverdi/urbinf/modules/module02 - intro to python 2/README.md

 ### Post-Lecture Assignment:

-See instructions for assignment 1
+Complete assignment 1 (see the assignments folder on GitHub) by Sunday 23:59 and submit it via Blackboard.